kobus-v-schoor/dotgit/README.md

 * Categorise files
 * Make usage with git convenient and easy, but don't impair git's power
 * Keep ALL the dotfiles in one, single repository
+* Support for directories
+* Support for encryption

 ## Why use dotgit?
 * If you're uncomfortable with git, let dotgit work with git for you.
 If you